cast-org/figuration/docs/utilities/typography.md

 <p class="text-nowrap">No wrap text.</p>
 {% endexample %}

 For left, right, and center alignment, responsive classes are available that use the same viewport width breakpoints as the grid system.
+Please refer to how our [breakpoint nomenclature]({{ site.baseurl }}/layout/overview/#breakpoint-nomenclature) is used.

 {% example html %}
 <p class="text-left">Left aligned text on all viewport sizes.</p>